August 1, 2005

 The authority for compensation administration lies with the individual units, and is exercised within guidelines established by the university.
-Restrictions and approval requirements are described in the Staff Compensation Guidelines available on the HRA website.
+Restrictions and approval requirements are described on the HR Professional Intranet.
 A staff employee with questions regarding compensation should contact the appropriate supervisor or home department coordinator.

 The applicability of certain compensation and pay regulations depends, in part, upon the classification of the position held by the employee, namely, whether that position is classified as either non-exempt or exempt.
 All staff positions are classified as non-exempt unless the duties performed meet criteria established under federal and state regulations which would allow the positions to be classified as exempt.
 Only the Compensation Office in Human Resources Administration has the authority to determine if a staff position qualifies to be classified as exempt and if the employee in that position is performing the duties that are required to maintain an exempt status.

 - Non-exempt staff employees are paid on a wage basis for all hours worked and compensated at overtime rates of pay for all qualified overtime hours based on state definitions and requirements.
 The university has established strict timekeeping procedures for non-exempt staff employees in order to comply with state overtime pay regulations.
 These procedures are described in the Payroll User’s Guide.